This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 The event rarely ever starts on time, so don’t be tapping your foot at 9:01pm while everyone around you continues to mingle about.
 Partake in the whole atmosphere and enjoy the moment, regardless of the time on your watch.

 Stay as long as you want to see as much of the procession as interests you.
 The celebratory event will continue into the early morning hours, with the later hours becoming decidedly family-unfriendly.

 As this is Scotland, prepare for cold temperatures and be sure to bundle up.
 The best advice anyone from Edinburgh could offer: bring a flask (or two) full of something hot!
 Mulled wine is a favorite, while the water of life is obviously standard.

 There are safety personnel all around Calton Hill, as well as bathroom facilities and snack stands.
 No glass is permitted inside the gates.
 And, please, refrain from using flash photography throughout the celebration as it distracts performers and spectators alike.

 I also recommend you stay in Edinburgh since the event can run quite late.
 You’ll have to leave early if you’re staying outside the city.
-Find a convenient spot nearby and don’t rush away from the event:
+Instead, find a convenient spot nearby and don’t rush away from the event: